Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

 The agent's behavior is described by a policy $\pi\left(a_t \mid s_t\right)$, which maps each state $s_t$ to a probability distribution over actions $a_t$.
 The goal of reinforcement learning is to find an optimal policy $\pi^*$ that maximizes the expected sum of discounted rewards, also known as the return.
 This objective can be formally written as:

 where $\tau=\left(s_0, a_1, s_1, a_2, \ldots\right)$ is a trajectory generated by following policy $\pi$.

 To solve this problem, we employ multi-binary PPO, an adaptation of the PPO algorithm featuring a factorized Bernoulli policy head.
-PPO is a prominent model-free DRL algorithm \cite{ref20}.
+PPO is a prominent model-free DRL algorithm \citep{ref20}.
 This algorithm directly parameterizes and optimizes the policy $\pi_\theta\left(a_t \mid s_t\right)$, where $\theta$ represents the policy's parameters.
 PPO utilizes an actor-critic architecture.
 The actor, implemented as the policy network $\pi_\theta\left(a_t \mid s_t\right)$, selects actions.
 The critic, represented by a value network $V_\phi\left(s_t\right)$ with its parameters $\phi$, evaluates the quality of a state by estimating its expected return (the state-value).

 We model the action as a multi-binary vector: the actor maps each state to an $n$-dimensional logits vector, applies a sigmoid to obtain per-component probabilities, and samples each OD pair via a Bernoulli distribution.
 This defines a factorized policy whose components are conditionally independent given the state.
 While one could treat $\{0,1\}^n$ as a single categorical space with $2^n$ joint actions, that approach incurs a combinatorial explosion in parameterization and exploration.
 By contrast, the proposed factorized Bernoulli head scales linearly with the number of OD pairs in terms of the policy's output dimension and parameter count, yielding superior scalability.
 Although factorization assumes conditional independence, a shared backbone can still consider implicit dependencies through shared features.
+The potential bias and performance implications of this factorized action-head approximation are empirically examined in \textbf{Appendix C} by comparing it with a joint categorical PPO head under independent, grouped, and fully coupled OD demand scenarios.

 To guide the actor's learning, PPO uses an advantage estimate, $\hat{A}_t$, which quantifies how much better a given action $a_t$ is compared to the average action in the state $s_t$.
 We compute this advantage using GAE, which provides a low-variance estimate by balancing immediate rewards with long-term value predictions from the critic.
 For improved stability, the advantages are normalized per batch.